Labrador Retriever: Show and field lines

 As a result of specialised breeding, there are significant differences between field and trial-bred and show-bred lines of Labradors.
-In the United States, the former are sometimes mistakenly referred to as "American" and the latter as "English."
+In the United States, the former are sometimes mistakenly referred to as "American" and the latter as "English".
 In fact, both field and show types are bred in both countries and all Labrador Retrievers are descended from British lines.

 Health

 Labrador Retrievers have a predisposition to chronic hepatitis.
 One UK study found a 4.14 odds ratio.
-Some studies report a predilection for Labrador Retriever bitches.
-The reason for the predilection is unknown.
+Some studies report a predisposition for Labrador Retriever bitches.
+The reason for the predisposition is unknown.
 Ideas proposed include it being hereditary or environmental.
 The Labrador Retriever also shows a predisposition to other hepatobiliary diseases, including: reactive hepatitis, nodular hyperplasia, and gall bladder disease.

 A UK study found the breed's average life expectancy to be 13.1 years.
-A joint study by the Royal Veterinary College study and The University of Sydney, concluded that chocolate-coloured Labradors have a shorter average life expectancy than other colours of Labrador (by about 10%) and are more likely to suffer some health problems.
+A joint study by the Royal Veterinary College study and the University of Sydney concluded that chocolate-coloured Labradors have a shorter average life expectancy than other colours of Labrador (by about 10%) and are more likely to suffer some health problems.
 A 2024 Italian study found a life expectancy of 11 years for the breed compared to 10 years overall.
 A 2005 Swedish study of insurance data found that 25% of Labrador Retrievers died by the age of 10, less than the overall rate of 35% of dogs dying by the age of 10.

 Labradors are somewhat prone to hip and elbow dysplasia, especially in larger dogs.
 Eye diseases may include progressive retinal atrophy, cataracts, corneal dystrophy and retinal dysplasia.
 They can suffer from exercise induced collapse, which causes hyperthermia, weakness, collapse, and disorientation after short bouts of exercise, or from obesity, which in some cases may be partly due to the absence of part or all of the proopiomelanocortin gene.

 The Labrador Retriever is one of the more commonly affected breeds for progressive rod-cone degeneration.
 An autosomal recessive mutation in the PRCD gene is responsible for the condition in the breed.